CAN I OR SHOULD I SQUAT EVERY DAY?

 However, assuming you ‘can’ train every day, there is then another question.

 Why do you want to squat every day?

 You should never simply be doing something because you can.

 Training is about improving towards a targeted goal.

 So, what is it you aim to achieve from this?

-I can think of a few reasons why you might want to consider squatting every day.
+I can think of various reasons why you might want to consider squatting every day.

 Here are 6 of them: